notofonts/noto-docs/src/descriptions/NotoSansBassaVah.md

-Noto Sans Bassa Vah is a sanserif design for texts in the Bassa Vah script.
+Noto Sans Bassa Vah is a sans serif design for texts in the Bassa Vah script.
 It has multiple weights, contains 45 glyphs, 3 OpenType features, and supports 41 characters.